osu-mist/old-terms-api/readme.md

-# Web API Skeleton
+# Terms API

-Skeleton for Dropwizard Web APIs.
+Returns terms used to search for classes in the class-search api

 ### Generate Keys